Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Greedy Algorithm

-Given a uniform bound on the pool size, we can also bound the loss under various assumptions on the departure time.
-For instance, assume a constant departure after $1$~time unit.
-Further, suppose that a new agent, called $v$, enters the pool at time $t$ without being matched right away and that the pool size is bounded from above by $\frac{\log(2)}{d}m$ for all times in $\left[ t,t+1 \right]$.
-This agent will stay for (at most) one time unit and each agent that arrives during this time has a probability of approximately (up to constant multipliers) $\frac{d}{m}$ to match with $v$.
-Hence, the probability that $v$ perishes without being matched by another arriving agent is bounded by an expression of the form $\left( 1- \Theta\left(\frac{d}{m}\right) \right)^{m}$ which explains the exponentially small loss under a constant departure time.
-By generalizing these arguments, we provide lower and upper bounds on the loss for different distributions of departure times.
-We find quite general conditions that distinguish cases when we are guaranteed either an exponentially small or an inverse linear loss.
+Given a uniform bound on the pool size, we can also bound the loss under various assumptions on the \dtimename.
+For instance, assume unit \dtimenamepl.
+Further, suppose that a new agent, called $\ag$, enters the pool at time $t$ without being matched right away and that the pool size is bounded from above by $\frac{\log(2)}{d}m$ for all times in $\left[ t,t+1 \right]$.
+This agent will stay for (at most) one time unit.
+Moreover, we will show that each agent arriving during this time has a probability of $\Omega\left(\frac{d}{m}\right)$ to match with $\ag$, i.e., with this probability she is compatible with $\ag$ and $\ag$ is chosen as the uniformly random partner.
+Hence, the probability that $\ag$ perishes without being matched by another arriving agent crucially depends on the number of agents arriving during her sojourn.
+For unit sojourn times, these are about $m$ agents.
+Consequently, the probability of perishing is bounded by an expression of the form $\left( 1- \Theta\left(\frac{d}{m}\right) \right)^{m} = e^{-\Theta(d)}$, which explains the exponentially small loss under a constant \dtimename.